KAI T-50 Golden Eagle: Improved variants

-In December 2015, KAI announced and revealed the new KAI-LM T-50 T-X upgrade intended to compete in the U.S. T-X program that will start testing in 2016.
+In December 2015, KAI revealed the KAI-LM T-50 T-X upgrade intended to compete in the U.S. T-X program.
 This variant features a dorsal hump for extra internal fuel and an aerial refuelling receptacle, large area display (LAD), and embedded ground training systems.

-In October ADEX 2017, KAI unveiled the T-50A as a new variant based on the FA-50 multirole combat aircraft, including fifth generation cockpit, an aerial refuelling receptacle, cockpit multifunction display, dorsal hump for extra internal fuel, and an embedded training suite.

-In January 2019, KAI has begun development on an improved FA-50 known as block 10 and block 20 upgrades.
-Block 10 is a software upgrade so it can use the Lockheed Martin AN/AAQ-33 sniper targeting pod, while the block 20 is improvement capability to conduct beyond-visual-range air-to-air missions, carrying munitions such as the AIM-120 AMRAAM.
+In October ADEX 2017, KAI unveiled the T-50A as a new variant based on the FA-50, including fifth generation cockpit, an aerial refuelling receptacle, cockpit multifunction display, dorsal hump for extra internal fuel, and an embedded training suite.
+By January 2019, KAI had begun development on the improved FA-50, referred to as the Block 10 and Block 20 upgrades.
+Block 10 is a software upgrade that can use the Lockheed Martin AN/AAQ-33 sniper targeting pod, while the Block 20 has an improved capability for beyond-visual-range air-to-air missions, carrying munitions such as the AIM-120 AMRAAM.

+On May 15, 2023, KAI chose the Raytheon PhantomStrike over the Northrop Grumman AN/APG-83 to be the FA-50 Block 20's radar.
+The PhantomStrike weighs 68 kg (lighter than the existing FA-50 radar) and is an air-cooled compact AESA radar with digital beam forming and steering, multi-mode functionality and interleaved ground and air targeting capabilities.
+PhantomStrike was delivered to KAI in 2025, according to Raytheon.

+KAI had developed plans for a single-seat version of the FA-50 designated the F-50.
+This plan was initially put on hold to focus on development of the KF-21, but it was later revisited as part of an effort by the company to increase export sales.
+The F-50 is claimed to have 80% of the capabilities of an F-16 but at a lower cost; development is planned to be completed by 2028.
+The South Korean Ministry of Trade, Industry and Energy (MOTIE) began funding the project in 2024.
+The F-50 will remove the second pilot and cockpit and install a 300 gal auxiliary fuel system that will extend its operational radius over the FA-50's 239 nmi by 20%–30%.